 - You can select who has the right to submit a vote

-- You can also assign number of votes for each person, if a person represent multiple votes or have weighted representation
+- You can also assign a number of votes for each person if a person represents multiple votes or have weighted representation

 Create meeting event

 - Create a meeting in Outlook (remember to add Teams link) or from the Teams calendar